makkus/freckles/freckles/doc/getting_started.md

 <div class="section-block" markdown="1">

 To see how useful *freckles* can be, we need a task that isn't as easy to script in a shell as the above.
-How about setting up machine so it can host a static webpage?
+How about setting up machine so it can host a static web-page?
 It's a fairly simple task when using *freckles*, but would take considerable determination to reliably script in bash.

 What needs to be done?
 Here's a list:

-- install a webserver (Nginx, in this instance)
+- install a web-server (Nginx, in this instance)
 - configure it properly for our task (serve a folder of static html pages)
 - upload our html page(s)

 Again, we check the [default](/frecklets/default) and [community](/frecklets/community) frecklet indexes for any pre-written *frecklets* we can use.
 Actually, there is already a [*frecklet* to setup and configure a static website](/frecklets/default/web/webserver-static-site/)
 .
-But let's pretend it didn't and go a tiny bit lower level.
+But let's pretend it did not and go a tiny bit lower level.

 So, here are the *frecklets* we are going to use: